gabee1987/TuneTrack/docs/PRIVACY_POLICY.md

 For more information about how Spotify processes your data, please see Spotify’s own Privacy Policy.

 ### 2.3.
-Camera and Microphone
+Camera

-The App requests the following Android permissions:
+The App requests the following Android permission:

 - `CAMERA`
-- `RECORD_AUDIO`

-**Camera**

-TuneTrack uses the camera for in-app features such as scanning codes or interacting with game elements that require camera input.
+Camera is used for in-app features such as scanning QR codes and interacting with game elements that require live camera input.

-- Camera access is used **only while you are using these features**.
+- Camera access is used only while you are using the relevant features.
 - We do not store raw camera images or video streams on our servers.

-**Microphone**

-TuneTrack may request access to the microphone because of the underlying camera/recording functionality used by the App.

-- At the time of this policy, we do **not** store audio recordings on our own servers.
-- If a feature uses microphone input (e.g. for specific game mechanics), audio is used only to provide that feature and is not stored longer than necessary.
+Microphone / Audio

+TuneTrack does not request microphone access in production builds and does not record audio.
+Any references to audio recording or microphone permission in development were removed from production configuration.

-If you disable camera or microphone permissions, some features of the App may not function correctly.
+If you disable camera permission, some camera-related features of the App may not function correctly.

+Third-Party Inspiration and Intended Use

+TuneTrack was inspired by other music discovery apps.
+It is not affiliated with or endorsed by any other app or company.
+This project is developed for private, non-commercial use by the author and their close relatives/friends; there is no intention to monetize or distribute user data.

+If you have concerns about similarity to another app, please contact us at the address below.

 ### 2.4.
 Device and Usage Information